mkuthan/mkuthan.github.io/_posts/2017-11-02-kafka-streams-dsl-vs-processor-api.md

   .addStateStore(evPvStore, "ev-join-processor")
 ```

-Let's count Kafka Streams internal topics overhead for Processor API version.
+Let's count Kafka Streams internal topics overhead for the Processor API version.
 Wait, there is only one internal topic, for page view join window!
 It gives 4k messages per second and 4MB traffic-in overhead, not more.

 **28k** instead of **112k** messages per second and **20MB** instead of **152MB** traffic-in in total.
-It is a noticeable difference between Processor API and DSL topology versions,
+There is a noticeable difference between Processor API and DSL topology versions,
-especially if we keep in mind that enrichment results are almost identical to results from DSL version.
+especially if we keep in mind that enrichment results are almost identical to results from the DSL version.

 ## Summary

-Dear readers, are you still with me after long lecture with not so easy to digest Scala code?
+Dear readers, are you still with me after a long lecture with not so easy to digest Scala code?
 I hope so :)

 My final thoughts about Kafka Streams: